Is your current job getting you down with all its fuss and stress? Perhaps it’s time to try something new.

 People with teaching experience may enjoy tutoring either part-time or full-time.
 There are quite a few online companies that match tutors and students.

-Some require teaching certificates, others college degrees and still others proven subject matter expertise.
-You could also reach out to local schools, parents’ organizations and libraries to find an outlet for your talents.
+Some require teaching certificates, and others have college degrees, or they have proven subject matter expertise.
+You could also reach out to local schools, parents organizations and libraries to find an outlet for your talents.

 Make sure, though, that you carefully confirm each list with your client and ask questions about anything that is unclear.
 You don’t want surprises and unhappy clients.